eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 a type compatible to what was actually sent.
 This is required for interaction with other lower level APIs and integration into third party frameworks such as [ROS](https://www.ros.org/).
 For further information see the respective header files.

-In the following sections we describe how to use the API in iceoryx applications.
-We will omit namespaces in several places to keep the code concise.
-In most cases it can be assumed that we are using namespace ``iox::cxx``.
-We also will use ``auto`` sparingly to clearly show which types are involved, but in many cases automatic type deduction is possible and can shorten the code.

 ### Optional